Learnosity/custom-questions-skeleton/README.md

   * `src/scorer.js`: the server side entry point of your custom question/feature.
     This file is responsible to score the stored response of your custom question/feature and should not contain any UI related or any DOM manipulation libraries.
 * `scss`: the SASS source code folder

+*Note*: Note: for any files hosted outside Learnosity, you may need to set CORS privileges for such files.
+See more information in this article: <a href="https://help.learnosity.com/hc/en-us/articles/360000757877" target="_new">Working with Firewalls & Domain Whitelisting</a>.

 ## Available Demo Scripts
 **1. Box and Whisker Demo**